Koonibba: Koonibba Mission

 In 1963, the mission was taken over by the South Australian Government as an Aboriginal reserve, which in 1975 was transferred to the Aboriginal Land Trust.
-As of 2020 the site is leased to a local Aboriginal community organisation, the Koonibba Aboriginal Community Council, Inc., which manages the community.
+As of 2020 the site is leased to the local Aboriginal corporation, the Koonibba Aboriginal Community Council, which manages the community.

 "Koonibba Lutheran Children's Home" was listed in the 1997 Bringing Them Home report, as an institution housing Indigenous children forcibly removed from their families, leading to the Stolen Generations.